ocornut/imgui/README.md

 [![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui) [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5Q73FPZ9C526U)

-ImGui is a bloat-free graphical user interface library for C++.
+dear imgui (AKA ImGui), is a bloat-free graphical user interface library for C++.
 It outputs vertex buffers that you can render in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).

 ImGui is designed to enable fast iteration and empower programmers to create content creation tools and visualization/debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and thus lacks certain features normally found in more high-level libraries.